nsqio/nsq/README.md

     `api` > `simplequeue` > `queuereader` > `pubsub` > `ps_to_http` > `simplequeue` > `queuereader`

 Of particular note are the `pubsub` > `ps_to_http` links.
-We repeatedly encounter the issue of consuming a single stream with the desire to avoid a SPOF.
+We repeatedly encounter the problem of consuming a single stream with the desire to avoid a SPOF.
 You have 2 options, none ideal.
 Often we just put the `ps_to_http` process on a single box and pray.
 Alternatively we've chosen to consume the full stream multiple times but only process a % of the stream on a given host (essentially sharding).
 To make things even more complicated we need to repeat this chain for each stream of data we're interested in.

 Messages traveling through the system have no guarantee that they will be delivered to a client and the responsibility of requeueing is placed on the client.
 This churn of messages being passed back and forth increases the potential for errors resulting in message loss.

-#### Why build on top of 0mq / why not AMQP?

-Obviously there are "off-the-shelf" solutions which attempt to solve similar problems.
-On the more popular side you find solutions that fall into the AMQP family (`rabbitmq`, `activemq`, etc.).

-There are a few reasons why we felt an AMQP implementation was not the type of tool we wanted to fulfill our needs, the most important being it's core design when it comes to [high availability](http://www.rabbitmq.com/ha.html).
-Summarizing, AMQP follows the broker messaging pattern.
-All messages of a given type (eventually) reach a single instance (broker), resulting in a SPOF for all messages of that type.
-There are ways to mitigate this risk, akin to the types of solutions that one would employ when using MySQL (slaves, etc.), but they seem brittle and undesirable (as well as fundamentally different from the spirit of `simplequeue`).

-`0mq` on the other hand is designed as a messaging *library*.
-The topology and component implementation is entirely up to you, it simply provides the primitives to be able to abstract away lower level details of *how* you're transporting data. `0mq` is your protocol, allowing us to skip the step of designing our own and instead leverage it's robust client library support, which includes all of the major programming languages used at bitly.

 #### Enter NSQ